ethanndickson/sep2_client/README.md

-# IEEE 2030.5 Client (Smart Energy Profile 2.0)
+# IEEE 2030.5 Client (Smart Energy Profile 2.0) (SEP2)

-`sep2_client` is a Rust library for developing IEEE 2030.5 compliant clients on Linux based operating systems.
+`sep2_client` is a (WIP) Rust library for developing IEEE 2030.5 compliant clients on Linux based operating systems.

 It relies on, and should be used alongside, the [`sep2_common`](https://github.com/ethanndickson/IEEE-2030.5-Common) crate, and it's implementation of the IEEE 2030.5 XSD.